Should you discipline someone else's child?

 If a child accidentally hits you on the arm, tell them how you feel.
 An example reply will be, “Ouch, that is painful, it makes me sad and it hurts when you do that.”
 More often than not, you will get an apology and the child will not repeat the behaviour.

 This is also an excellent way of tapping children’s power of thinking and teaching them values such as empathy and respect.

 Eating chocolate before their main meal might be a big no-no for your own kids.
 But if you’re hosting a playdate and you catch someone else’s kids stuffing their mouth with sweets before lunch-time, you might want to take a deep breath and let it go.

 Expecting perfection from another person’s child will just cause both of you emotional distress, especially since “perfection” is subjective to each person.
 However, you can mention this to the kids’ parents later: “Hey, just letting you know that John really enjoyed the cake, so he might be a bit too full to eat his dinner later!”

 But at the same time, it is your home and your rules should apply, even if you have to water them down.
 Again, speak to the kids parents before they leave their children with you and ask them if they are okay if you need to pull up their kids for whatever reason.

 Remember: It is NEVER okay to hit another person’s child, even if you believe in corporal punishment.
-Likewise, yelling at another kid is a big no, unless you shout to alert them of a dangerous situation they are running head-first in to.
+Likewise, yelling at toddlers and kids is a big no, unless you shout to alert them of a dangerous situation they are running head-first in to.